futurice/wappuapp-backend/README.md

 > This POSTs a note that this particular chat should be CLOSED.
 This will disable writing to that Firebase chat.
+The chat will still be open for reading by the other user.

 * Body is [match object close](#match-object-close).